-- 1. Demonstrate knowledge and understanding of the American Psychological Association and the Examining Board of Psychologists of Puerto Rico Ethical Principles and Codes of Conduct, as well as national and federal laws, rules, regulations, and professional standards and guidelines relevant to health service psychology - 2.
-Apply appropriate decisions to ethical dilemmas in clinical practice - 3.
+1. Demonstrate knowledge and understanding of the American Psychological Association and the Examining Board of Psychologists of Puerto Rico Ethical Principles and Codes of Conduct, as

+- 2. Apply appropriate decisions to ethical dilemmas in clinical practice - 3.
 Integrate personal moral principles and ethical values in professional conduct - 4.
-Demonstrate and promote values and behaviors commensurate with established standards of practice, including ethics codes, laws, and regulations - Identify complex ethical and legal issues, analyze them accurately, and proactively address them - 6.
+Demonstrate and promote values and behaviors commensurate with established standards of practice, including ethics codes, laws, and regulations - 5.
+Identify complex ethical and legal issues, analyze them accurately, and proactively address them - 6.
 Show adherence to professional values and accept responsibilities for personal actions in the development of professional identity - 7.
 Understand and safeguard the welfare of others - 8.
 Demonstrate personal and professional awareness of strengths, limitations, and areas of growth as a clinician